dawik/shoestring/README.md

 ![Awesome demo](https://github.com/dawik/shoestring/raw/master/assets/demo.gif)

-> My effort to leverage the power of Blender and Blender Game Engine to the speed and portability of C++, currently linux only.
+> My effort to leverage the power of Blender and Blender Game Engine to the speed and portability of C++.
+> Currently linux only.

 ### Features
   - Bullet physics constraints and rigid body import/deserialization